pybricks/pybricks.github.io/_posts/2024-04-11-pybricks-3-5-released.md

 We've added support for reading the buttons and joysticks of the Xbox Controller in the previous release.
-But now you can also make the controller rumble in order to create haptic feedback.
+But now you can also make the controller rumble in order to creatoince haptic feedback.
 This can be great for immersive remote control driving!

 {% include scaled.html